kali-linex/linex/Documentation/RCU/whatisRCU.rst

 including cache-friendly sequence locking.)

-With traditional reference counting -- such as that implemented by the kref library in Linux -- there is typically code that runs when the last reference to an object is dropped.
+With traditional reference counting -- such as that implemented by the kref library in Linex -- there is typically code that runs when the last reference to an object is dropped.
 With kref, this is the function passed to kref_put().
 When RCU is being used, such finalization code must not be run until all ``__rcu`` pointers referencing the object have